 Instructions

-- If your oven is like mine, it takes a while to heat up, so I turn it on when I start to weight out my ingredients, so turn your oven on to 350°F (175°C or 180°C).
-In a bowl weigh or measure the flour, baking powder and salt together.
-I run a whisk through to blend and set aside.
-In another bowl weigh or measure the sugar and set that bowl aside.
+- If your oven is like mine, it takes a while to heat up, so I turn it on when I start to weigh out my ingredients.
+Turn your oven on to 350°F (175°C or 180°C).
+In a bowl, weigh or measure the flour, baking powder, and salt together.
+I run a whisk through to blend and set that bowl aside.
+In another bowl, weigh or measure the sugar and set that bowl aside.

-- In a stand (I use a KitchenAid) or hand-held mixer bowl blend the sugar and butter together.
-I use medium speed for about 2 minutes.
-Add the eggs and vanilla extract and mix for another 2 minutes.
-I scrape down the bowl and add the pineapple juice and finish blending.
+- In a stand (I use a KitchenAid) or hand-held mixer bowl, blend the sugar and butter on medium speed for about 2 minutes.
+Add the eggs (one at a time) and vanilla extract and mix until incorporated.
+Scrape down the bowl, add the pineapple juice and pieces, and finish blending.

-- Turn the mixer down and add half the flour mixture and incorporate.
-Scrape down the sides and across the bottom then add the milk.
+- Turn the mixer down, add half the flour mixture, and incorporate.
+Scrape down the sides and across the bottom, then add the milk.
 Turn the mixer on low and add the rest of the flour mixture.
-I stop and make sure the flour is all blended then add the coconut and mix for about 30 seconds.
-Cover and put in the refrigerator for 30 minutes.
+I stop and make sure the flour is all blended, then add the coconut and mix for about 30 seconds—cover and put in the refrigerator for 30 minutes.

 LEMON GLAZE

-- Zest and juice one whole lemon and add to the powdered sugar.
-Mix either with a stand or hand mixer blend till all the sugar is incorporated.
-After the cookies have cooled take a ½ teaspoon measuring spoon of the glaze and add to the top of the cookie.
-Use the back of the measuring spoon gently spread it around the top of the cookie.
+- Zest and juice one whole lemon and add it to the powdered sugar.
+Mix either with a stand or hand mixer until all the sugar is incorporated.
+After the cookies have cooled, take a ½ teaspoon measuring spoon of the glaze and add it to the top of the cookie.
+Use the back of the measuring spoon to gently spread it around the top of the cookie.
 Let the glaze set for 2 hours before storing them in a container.

 NUTRITION DISCLAIMER